 By default Maya creates objects using the Interactive Creation method, which allows you to draw on the canvas as you create your geometry.
-To turn this feature off, choose the Create > Polygon Primitives menu, and deselect the Interactive Creation option at the bottom of the menu.
+To turn this feature off, choose Create > Polygon Primitives, and deselect the Interactive Creation option at the bottom of the menu.
+This feature is turned off for all the projects in this book to ensure precise placement of primitive objects.